abhinava32/Interview/README.md

 /salary                    --to get the details sorted by salary.
 /update/<employee_id>      --to be updated data needs to be sent as the body with put method to update.
 /delete/<employee_id>      --to delete an employee.

+ *IMPORTANT*
+ No requirement to send an employee ID while adding an employee. six-digit employee ID is created randomly.